jjokella/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 `PF:olfmasking`: (integer) Only used in case you do not want to update the state on certain grid-cells during DA with pdaf. eg. not update the cell which is saturated.
-Option \"1\" means that all saturated cells at surface are not used for an update.
-Option \"2\" reads a pfb for masking the stream.
+Masked cells are not used for the state update.

+- Option \"1\": All cells at surface are masked.

+- Option \"2\" reads a pfb of masked cells (use-case: rivers/streams).
+The full soil column below the masked cells is not updated!

+- Option \"3\": All saturated cells at surface are masked.
+Only implemented, when pressure is in the state vector, i.e. `PF:updateflag` is `1` or `3`.

 ### PF:olfmasking_param ###

 `PF:olfmasking_param`: (integer) Only used in case you do not want to update the parameters from the EnKF state vector on certain grid-cells during DA with pdaf. eg. not update the cell which is saturated.
+Masked cells are not used for the parameter update.

-Option \"1\" means that all saturated cells at surface are not used for an update.
+- Option \"1\" means that all saturated cells at surface are not used for an update.
 Only implemented for `PF:paramupdate==1`.

-NOT YET IMPLEMENTED: Option \"2\" reads a pfb for masking the stream.
+- NOT YET IMPLEMENTED: Option \"2\" reads a pfb for masking the stream.

 ## [CLM] ##